ipsilon/eof/spec/eof.md

 - If instructions `CREATE` and `CREATE2` have EOF code as initcode (starting with `EF00` magic)
     - deployment fails (returns 0 on the stack)
     - caller's nonce is not updated and gas for initcode execution is not consumed
-- `DELEGATECALL` from an EOF contract to a legacy contract is disallowed, and it returns 0 to signal failure.
-We allow legacy to EOF path for existing proxy contracts to be able to use EOF upgrades.

 **NOTE** Legacy contract and legacy creation transactions may not deploy EOF code, that is behavior from [EIP-3541](https://eips.ethereum.org/EIPS/eip-3541) is not modified.